jeremieb/social-symbols/README.md

 ## Available logos

 ### Mastodon
-Only the outlined version doesn't support hiearchical rendering
+- Only the outlined version doesn't support hiearchical rendering.
+- Cleaned logo version (the one from joinmastodon.org).

 ### GitHub
 Filled version only (Cannot convert an opened shape as outlined).